pradeepkudukkil/complete-srm/README.md

 1 copy script and create dependent file file-list.txt.

-mkdir /root/complete-srm
+mkdir /root/complete-srm<br>
-cd /root/complete-srm
+cd /root/complete-srm<br>
-copy srm-latest.sh to /root/complete-srm folder
+copy srm-latest.sh to /root/complete-srm folder<br>
-create file file-list.txt and specify the folder path for SRM.
+create file file-list.txt and specify the folder path for SRM.<br>

 2 Run srm-latest.sh from the newly created screen, Make sure you are on the root

-screen -S Complete-srm
+screen -S Complete-srm<br>
-sudo su -
+sudo su -<br>
-cd /root/complete-srm
+cd /root/complete-srm<br>
-chmod +x srm-latest.sh
+chmod +x srm-latest.sh<br>
-./srm-latest.sh
+./srm-latest.sh<br>

 NOTE : DO NOT EXIT FROM THE SCRIPT UNTIL THE SCRIPT IS COMPLETE, YOU CAN DETACH THE SCREEN.

-After that, please enter 'complete-srm' for initiating SRM You will receive detailed information about SRM every minute after starting SRM, an example is mentioned below
+After that, please enter 'complete-srm' for initiating SRM<br>
+You will receive detailed information about SRM every minute after starting SRM, an example is mentioned below<br>

 <pr>
 SRM status 2022-04-25 12:08:05